Earn a bonus of up to £300 then save regularly at big brands including John Lewis, Tesco and Odeon.

 With the My Easy Choice ISA you can also get a gift card reward when you go direct, starting at £15 up to £45, depending on how much you deposit.
 It’s an easy win.

-How to get further cashback on your ISA
+How to get up to £300 extra cashback on your ISA

-But if you want to walk away with a potentially larger profit thanks to cashback, then you need to follow these steps.
-It’s all pretty easy, but I do have a few warnings, which I’ll get to in a bit.
+If you want to walk away with a potentially larger profit thanks to cashback, then you need to follow these steps.
+It’s all pretty easy, but I do have a few major warnings, which I’ll get to in a bit.

 Go to a cashback site and search for Scottish Friendly.
 You’ll probably want the Investment ISA option rather than the Junior ISA alternative.